protomaps/PMTiles/spec/v3/spec.md

 |12|3423|1763|19078479|

 #### Offset
 Specifies the offset of the first byte of the tile or leaf directory.
-This address offset is relative to the first byte of the _tile data section_ for tile-entries, and relative to the first byte of the _leaf directories section_ for leaf-directory-entries.
+This address offset is relative to the first byte of the _tile data section_ for tile-entries and relative to the first byte of the _leaf directories section_ for leaf-directory-entries.

 #### Length
 Specifies the number of bytes reserved for this tile or leaf directory.
 This size always indicates the compressed size, if the tile or leaf directory is compressed.